Fleet Intelligence Command

-The Fleet Intelligence Command (艦隊情報群, Kantai Jōhō-Gun) is the naval intelligence and security arm of the Japan Maritime Self-Defense Force (JMSDF) tasked with advancing countering naval hybrid threats, naval counterintelligence, naval intelligence gathering, and strategic intelligence through collecting and analyzing naval forces intelligence from around the world.
-It was previously known as Intelligence Business Command (情報業務群, Jōhōgyōmugun).
+The Fleet Intelligence Command (艦隊情報群, Kantai Jōhō-Gun) was the naval intelligence and security arm of the Japan Maritime Self-Defense Force (JMSDF) tasked with advancing countering naval hybrid threats, naval counterintelligence, naval intelligence gathering, and strategic intelligence through collecting and analyzing naval forces intelligence from around the world.
+It was previously known as Intelligence Operations Command (情報業務群, Jōhōgyōmugun).

-The FIC is commanded by Captain Yosuke Inaba as of 2023.
+The FIC's last commander was Captain Yosuke Inaba.

 History

-It was the only naval intelligence and security unit of the Japan Maritime Self-Defense Force, which was organized as an intelligence business group with the establishment of the Defense Intelligence Headquarters on 20 January 1997.
+It was the only naval intelligence and security unit of the Japan Maritime Self-Defense Force with the establishment of the Defense Intelligence Headquarters on 20 January 1997.

 On 19 March 2020, Takashi Inoue, then FIC commander, was reported to have debriefed a former vice admiral on Japanese national security circumstances.
 He was subsequently indicted for violating the State Secrecy Law in December 2022.

 On 1 October 2020, the Information Business Group was abolished and the Fleet Intelligence Command was established in its place.
 The Operation Information Support Corps, Electronic Information Support Corps, and Basic Information Support Corps were abolished, and the Operation Information Corps and Electromagnetic Information Corps were newly added.
 The FIC's capacity has been increased from about 200 to about 230, the efficiency of operations has been improved by integrating the units, the ability to collect and analyze electromagnetic wave information, etc. has been improved, and the information support function for the Self-Defense Fleet has been added.

 On 25 and 26 August 2022, FIC conducted a tabletop exercise with the U.S. Navy Task Force 70 (TF70) / Carrier Strike Group 5 at the Maritime Operations Center in Funakoshi.

-On September 9, 2024, the JMSDF announced that the Fleet Information Warfare command will be formed, which will integrate the FIC alongside the Oceanography ASW Support Command, Guard Post and the Communications Command.
+On September 9, 2024, the JMSDF announced that the Fleet Information Warfare command will be formed, which will integrate the FIC alongside the Oceanography ASW Support Command and the Communications Command.

+By March 23, 2026, the FIC was stood down and replaced by the Information Warfare Command.